subquery/documentation/docs/indexer/run_publish/publish.md

 ## Project Alert Notifications

+**Subgraph deployments do not support Project Alert Notifications**

-[SubQuery Managed Service](https://managedservice.subquery.network) provides a service where you can receive alerts on the health status of your projects.
+[SubQuery Managed Service](https://managedservice.subquery.network) provides a service where you can receive alerts on the health status of your SubQuery projects.
 This means you can be alerted in real-time when your project becomes unhealthy and you can quickly resolve the issue to avoid any impact to your users.

 You can easily set up a webhook endpoint to receive alert notifications on the health status of your projects on the Alerting page inside of the [Managed Service](https://managedservice.subquery.network).
 All you need to do is enter the URL of the endpoint that you would like us to send webhooks to (e.g. Slack, Telegram).
 For example, you can easily receive notifications in [Slack by following this guide](https://api.slack.com/messaging/webhooks), or [Discord by following this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).